f5devcentral/f5-big-iq-lab/docs/class6/module5/lab1.rst

 1. Login to BIG-IQ as **david** by opening a browser and go to: ``https://10.1.1.4``

 2. Navigate to Devices > BIG-IP Devices.
-You can hide some column you won't need for this lab such as Stats Collection, Data Collection, Stats Last Collection.
+You can hide some columns you won't need for this lab such as Stats Collection, Data Collection, Stats Last Collection.

 .. image:: ../pictures/img_module6_lab1-1.png